 Tour the Byward Market – 12:00 PM

 If you’ve ever been to Ottawa, you’ve probably visited the ByWard Market.
-It’s hard not to love the pedestrian-friendly area filled with boutiques, cafes, art galleries, cultural sites and restaurants.
-You can wander on your own or join one of the many tours on offer, each with its own unique focus and format.
-Depending on the day of the week, you might stumble across one of the outdoor markets, where you can purchase fresh produce, baked goods, and much more; hours vary depending on the time and year and the weather.
+It’s easy to love the pedestrian-friendly area filled with boutiques, cafes, art galleries, cultural sites, and restaurants.
+Wander on your own or join one of the many tours on offer, each with its own unique focus and format.
+Depending on the day of the week, you might stumble across one of the outdoor markets, which is full of produce, baked goods, and much more.

-Anyone looking for a spooky take on Ottawa’s historic spaces can sign up for a Haunted Walk.
-Learn about the alleged hauntings at the Bytown Museum, the Chateau Laurier, and the old Carlton County Jail.
+Anyone looking for a spooky take on Ottawa’s historic spaces should sign up for a Haunted Walk to learn about the alleged hauntings at the Bytown Museum, the Chateau Laurier, and the old Carlton County Jail.